FedorRust/FedorRust/README.md

 # Hi there, I'm Fedor👋

-I write Rust.
-Right now that's [bolt](https://github.com/FedorRust/bolt) — a thunderstorm in the terminal.
+Learning Rust.
+Latest thing: [bolt](https://github.com/FedorRust/bolt) — a thunderstorm in the terminal.

 In my free time: